Ejay02/school-management-backend/README.md

 # School Dashboard Backend

-This is the backend for the School Management application, built with NestJS and Prisma.
+This is the backend for the School Management application, built with NestJS and Prisma..

 ## Table of Contents